Experience Personal Growth by Volunteering Your Time

 IIMC needs committee members who are prepared to work, meet the challenge and grow.
 Put your input and insight to good use by volunteering for committee work.
 Making a difference and becoming involved is the key to personal growth and development.

 Committee appointments begin the first day of the Annual Conference and are a one year term.
-Please read through our Committee Guide (PDF), then view a list of current IIMC committees (PDF), and download and save the committee application (PDF) to join hundreds of other IIMC members as you volunteer your time and expertise.
+Please read through our Committee Guide (PDF), visit our IIMC Committee pages listed in the left column, and download and save the committee application (PDF) to join hundreds of other IIMC members as you volunteer your time and expertise.

 Submit the completed application via fax to (909) 944-8545, mail or scan it ATTN: Maria Miranda.